-Amazon Transcribe service is designed to handle a wide range of speech and acoustic characteristics, including variations in volume, pitch, and speaking rate.
+Amazon Transcribe is designed to handle a wide range of speech and acoustic characteristics, including variations in volume, pitch, and speaking rate.
 The quality and content of the audio signal (including but not limited to factors such as background noise, overlapping speakers, accented speech, or switches between languages within a single audio file) may affect the accuracy of service output.
 We are constantly updating the service to improve its ability to accommodate additional acoustic variation and content types.

 Using Amazon Transcribe

-Q: How will developers access Transcribe?
+Q: How will developers access Amazon Transcribe?

-The easiest way to get started with Amazon Transcribe is to submit a job using the console to transcribe an audio file.
+The easiest way to get started is to submit a job using the console to transcribe an audio file.
 You can also call the service directly from the AWS Command Line Interface, or use one of the supported SDKs of your choice to integrate with your applications.
 Either way, you can start using Amazon Transcribe to generate automated transcripts for your audio files with just a few lines of code.

 Q: Does Amazon Transcribe support real-time transcriptions?